Early Warning Early Action

 Empowering RCRC volunteers to take an active role in monitoring risks that influence their communities can teach them to both issue, and respond to, warnings that arise from the monitoring.
 Considering emergency alerts from national systems often do not reach everyone at risk, this kind of people-centred approach is essential to ensure information and warnings reach the most vulnerable communities.
 Where and when national early warning systems are active, CEWS complement governmental mandates to protect lives and livelihoods.
 Where they do not yet exist, CEWS also serve to catalyse dialogue about what national systems are required and how the National Societies, as auxiliary to governments, may play a role in supporting them.

 The REAP was launched in 2019 at the UN Climate Action Summit in New York by the Prime Minister of Bangladesh.
-It seeks to make one billion people safer by greatly expanding early action financing and improving early warning systems and the capacity to act on risks they identify.
+It seeks to make one billion people safer from disasters by greatly expanding early action financing and improving early warning systems and the capacity to act on risks they identify.
 IFRC hosts the Secretariat of the Partnership.